Ethanprihar/CS3733-Kabasuji/Readme.md

   A player can add a release tile by selecting a number and color and then left clicking on the destination tile on the board.

+A note to the testers:

+In order to show your own built levels (as we provide 15 prebuilt levels), please delete three of the prebuilt levels before you build your own three levels.